jennomics/WorkflowPaper/figures/phylo5/caption.md

-Figure 13-This figure shows the RDP Hierarchy Browser with the recommended parameters selected (red box).
+\label{fig:RDP}-This figure shows the RDP Hierarchy Browser with the recommended parameters selected (red box).